anujsonawane60/my_video_pro_app/my_video_pro_app/README.md

 # Video Processing App

-A full-stack application for processing videos with AI transcription, audio cleaning, and subtitle generation.
+A full-stack application for processing videos with AI transcription, audio cleaning, voice changing, and subtitle generation.

 ## Architecture